Undergraduate Teaching Experience and Pedagogical Development

 From 2018 to 2021, I spearheaded a collaborative initiative to create more opportunities for graduate teaching training and mentorship in the Department of Political Science at the University of Alberta.
 The initiative eventually spawned a formal working group - Teaching and Pedagogy in Political Science (TaPPS) - comprised of contract instructors, graduate students, and faculty members.
 Since its inception, the group has conducted and presented research, organized monthly meetings, helped to inform departmental decision-making, organized events, and, most importantly, built an impressive community of scholars (both junior and senior) who are passionate about teaching and learning.

-I am comfortable teaching a variety of subjects and sub-disciplines in Political Science and adjacent fields, including: Canadian Politics, Law and Politics, International Relations, Political Theory and Philosophy, Human Rights, The Politics of Sport, and (Sub)Cultural Studies.
+I am comfortable teaching a variety of subjects and (sub)fields in Political Science and adjacent fields, including: Canadian Politics, Law and Politics, International Relations, Political Theory and Philosophy, Human Rights, and The Politics of Sport.
+Below, you can find a list of previous courses in which I have recently taught.

 Recent Courses Taught as a Primary Instructor:

-POLS 355: Issues in Contemporary Political Theory (Extremism and Polarization) - Queen's University (Fall 2022) (*Upcoming Course*)
+POLS 355: Issues in Contemporary Political Theory (Extremism and Polarization) - Queen's University (Fall 2022)

 POLS 393: Topics in Comparative Politics (The Politics of Free Expression) - Queen's University (Winter 2022)